sahanasatishhh/W2Meet-As-A-MicroService/README.md

 This project is inspired from When2Meet with the aim to find the best availabilities among two users, availability in this case is series of one hours slots of a user throughout the week.

 ## Architecure Overview
-The system consists of five services, each having their own domain and dependencies
+The system consists of five services, each having their own domain and dependencies.
 1. `gateway-service`
 - Acts as the **single public entrypoint** to the system.
 - Forwards client requests to appropriate backend services.